 Associate Vice President of Student Services

-Dr. Georgeana Montoya is the Assistant Vice President of Student Services.
+Dr. Georgeana Montoya is the Associate Vice President of Student Services.
 She is responsible for creating a holistic student experience which results in student success, learning and development.
 Dr. Montoya also provides oversight to ASU Career Services for strategic employer development initiatives.
 Georgeana began her tenure with Arizona State University in 1993 with various roles in Intercollegiate Athletics.

 In 2000, she moved to the Department of Residential Life serving as the Operations Manager and later in several leadership positions, including Assistant Director for Housing Services and Associate Director for Residential Life.
 She helped establish the new Downtown Phoenix campus in 2006 as the Director for Student Affairs Administration, and was appointed the Dean of Students in 2008 and Assistant Vice President in 2014.
 Georgeana holds her Doctorate in Higher and Adult Education (Ed.D.) from Arizona State University.

 Safali Patel Evans serves as the Assistant Vice President and Chief of Staff to the Senior Vice President for Educational Outreach and Student Services.
 In her role, she is responsible for managing the day-to-day operations of the Office of the Senior Vice President and works closely with the senior leadership team to ensure strategic objectives and priorities are being advanced.
 Additionally she coordinates New Student and Family Programming, fiscal, human resource and data needs and serves as the Deputy Title IX Coordinator for students.
 Safali began her tenure at ASU in 1994 serving in various roles with Greek Life and Student Activities and she has also served as the Assistant Director for Undergraduate Admissions and helped to launch a unique certificate program in the W. P. Carey School of Business in partnership with the Ford Motor Company.
 Safali holds a Masters of Higher Education degree from Arizona State University.